rohanr-10/OMNIX/README.md

 # OMNIX

 OMNIX is a modular, local-first AI assistant for Android built using Jetpack Compose.
-It is designed around a multi-agent architecture where specialized AI components collaborate to produce higher-quality responses while maintaining a privacy-focused, on-device execution model.
+It is designed around a multi-agent architecture where specialized AI components collaborate to produce high-quality responses while maintaining a privacy-focused, on-device execution model.

 The project is currently under active development.